6th PMPC Star Awards for Television

 The 6th PMPC Star Awards for Television were held at the Metropolitan Theater in Manila on October 24, 1992, and broadcast on IBC Channel 13.
+The awards night will be hosted by Bert Marcelo and Eric Quizon.

 Nominees

 These are the nominations for the 6th Star Awards for Television.
 The winners will be in bold and in the top of the list.